mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 * A one-shot segment based journey that has finished executing.
 * After the last occurrence of a recurring segment based journey.

 When a journey is closed (for any of the reasons above), it will have the status **[!UICONTROL Closed]**.
-The journey will stop letting new individuals enter the journey.
-Persons already in the journey will finish the journey normally.
+The journey stops letting new individuals enter the journey.
+Persons already in the journey can finish the journey normally.
 After the default global timeout of 30 days, the journey will switch to the **Finished** status.
 See this [section](../building-journeys/journey-gs.md#global_timeout).

 In case you need to stop the progress of all individuals in the journey, you can stop it.
 Stopping the journey will timeout all individuals in the journey.